curvednebula/go-rust-perf-tests/README.md

 # Test Description

-We run 100'000 parallel tasks, in each task 10'000 small structs created, inserted into a hash-map, and after that retrieved from the hash-map by the key.
+We run 100'000 tasks, in each task 10'000 small structs created, inserted into a hash-map, and after that retrieved from the hash-map by the key.

 **Go:**